nareyes/education/fundamental_sql_server/notes/chapter_03.md

     C.custid,
     C.companyname,
     O.orderid
 FROM Sales.Customers AS C
-    LEFT OUTER JOIN Sales.Orders AS O
-        ON C.custid = O.custid; -- Customers that have not placed an order will be in the result table with NULLs for orderid
+    LEFT OUTER JOIN Sales.Orders AS O -- Customers that have not placed an order will be in the result table with NULLs for orderid
+        ON C.custid = O.custid;

 SELECT
     C.custid,
     C.companyname,
     O.orderid
 FROM Sales.Customers AS C
-    LEFT OUTER JOIN Sales.Orders AS O
+    LEFT OUTER JOIN Sales.Orders AS O -- Returns inner rows only.
+Customers with a matching order id.
         ON C.custid = O.custid
+WHERE O.orderid IS NOT NULL;

+SELECT
+    C.custid,
+    C.companyname,
+    O.orderid
+FROM Sales.Customers AS C
-WHERE O.orderid IS NULL; -- Returns outer rows only.
-Customers without a matching order.
+    LEFT OUTER JOIN Sales.Orders AS O -- Returns outer rows only.
+Customers without a matching order id.
+        ON C.custid = O.custid
+WHERE O.orderid IS NULL;
 ```